Understanding Deterministic Random Bit Generator (DRBG)

 Core Mechanism

 DRBGs operate by taking a seed (a secret, high-entropy input) and applying cryptographic transformations to generate a stream of pseudorandom bits.
-The security of a DRBG relies on:
+The security of a DRBG depends on:

-- The strength of the underlying cryptographic primitives (e.g., hash functions, block ciphers).
+- The strength of the underlying cryptographic primitives (e.g., AES, SHA-3).

 Key Principle: A DRBG must resist prediction attacks, even if an attacker observes multiple outputs.